Joanne-Nguy/Joanne-Nguy.github.io/_posts/2025-03-21-bb-choco-chips.md

 11. Add chocolate chips and toffee bits, if using.
 Mix with spatula until combined, ensuring bottom is well-mixed.
 12. Cover mixing bowl and place in the fridge for 1-2 hours.
 13. Scoop cookies and place into a freezer bag.
 Let the dough rest for 24-48 hours.
-14. Bake at 350<sup>o</sup> for 12-14 mins until edges are golden brown.
+14. Pre-heat the oven and bake at 350<sup>o</sup> for 12-14 mins until bottom edges are golden brown.
     1. Space cookies with 2" between each to allow room for spreading.
     2. Time will depend on factors such as cookie scoop size and texture preference.
 Try 13 mins first, then adjust from there.
 15. Allow cookies to cool on the baking sheet for 10-15 mins before moving to wire rack.
 Add flaky sea salt.
 16. Cookies stay fresh for 3 days on the counter or 1 week in the fridge.
     1. Microwave for ~7s before enjoying.
 17. Extra dough can be stored in the freezer for up to 6 months.
-When baking from frozen, use 350<sup>o</sup> and add a minute to the bake time.
+When baking from frozen, pre-heat the oven to 350<sup>o</sup> and add a minute to the bake time.

 #### Discussion

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">
-        {% include figure.liquid loading="lazy" path="https://images.unsplash.com/photo-1499636136210-6f4ee915583e?q=80&w=2564&auto=format&fit=crop&ixlib=rb-4.0.3&ixid=M3wxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8fA%3D%3D" sizes="400px" class="img-fluid rounded z-depth-1" %}
+        {% include figure.liquid loading="lazy" path="https://images.unsplash.com/photo-1499636136210-6f4ee915583e?q=80&w=2564&auto=format&fit=crop&ixlib=rb-4.0.3&ixid=M3wxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8fA%3D%3D" sizes="height:400px" class="img-fluid rounded z-depth-1" %}
     </div>
 </div>
 <div class="caption">